 This course provides Ophthalmic Technology students with the skills necessary to transition into the workforce.
 It offers discussions of current trends/topics related to eye care, continuing education, interviewing and resume writing, values, personal excellence, professionalism, self-assessment and review for the national certification exam.
-Co-requisite: EYE 115.
 Prerequisites: EYE 111, EYE 112, EYE 113

-Ophthalmic Clinical 5.5 HOURS (0-33) SP
+Ophthalmic Directed Clinical Practice 5 HOURS (0-25) SP

 This course provides supervision of student learning experiences in an ophthalmic setting allowing the student to view and perform a variety of skills and patient interaction opportunities.
 Students will also be required to interact with other eye care professionals and patients.
-Co-requisite: EYE 114.
-Prerequisites: EYE 111, EYE 112, EYE 113
+Pre-requisites: EYE 111, EYE 112, EYE 113